 One of the significant concerns about HRT is its link to an increased risk of certain types of cancer.
 Studies have shown that HRT can elevate the risk of breast and ovarian cancer, particularly with long-term use.
 It's essential to discuss these risks with your healthcare provider to ensure that HRT is the right choice for you, considering your personal and family health history.

 Aside from cancer risks, HRT may also influence cardiovascular health.
 The therapy has been linked to a slightly increased risk of stroke and blood clots.
 These risks are particularly pertinent in patients who smoke or have a history of cardiovascular diseases.
 Optimizing your lifestyle by incorporating heart-healthy foods can mitigate these risks.
-Consider adding more whole grains, fruits, vegetables, and legumes to your diet, as these foods are rich in nutrients and fiber.
+Consider adding more whole grains, fruits, vegetables, and legumes to your diet, as these foods are rich in nutrients and fibre.

 Aside from the more serious risks, there are also common side effects associated with HRT, which include: